AEAEAEAE4343/Leet.UI.DuiKit/README.md

 dotnet add package Leet.UI.DuiKit.Compiler
 ```

+# Builds
+You can find precompiled binaries on the [Releases](https://github.com/AEAEAEAE4343/Leet.UI.DuiKit/releases) page.

 # License
 The entire DirectUI Toolkit project is licensed under the Simple Classic Theme license, version 1.0.
 For more information, see `LICENSE.MD`.